Signatures of Jet Drift in QGP Hard Probe Observables: Methodology.

 In order to evaluate this expression for a discrete distribution of quarks and gluons, we perform an event-by-event fragmentation such that for a given parton with fixed flavor and $p_T^{p}$, we sample from a probability distribution function for hadronic momentum fraction $z = p_T^{h}/p_T^{p}$ proportional to the inclusive fragmentation function, $P_{p_{T}^{p}}(z) \propto D_{p}^{h}(z)$.
 We compute the distribution of inclusive charged hadrons, applying the JAM Collaboration's ``JAM20-SIDIS" FF fits for charged hadrons \cite{Moffat:2021dji} accessed through LHAPDF \cite{Buckley:2014ana}.

 This treatment of the system as a whole takes the most conservative choices for each phase of the computation.
 The results represent a realistic lower-bound on the effect size of flow mediated drift.
 This energy regime, and especially the flow-mediated drift effect, is quite sensitive to model choices at every step.
 To study the impact of various other viable scenarios, we also implement a sharper, more anisotropic optical Glauber initial condition for the medium and formulate a simple treatment of hybrid coalescence effects.
 For the initial entropy density of the sharp optical Glauber medium model, we take the harmonic mean of two Woods-Saxon nuclear density profiles $T_{A,B}$ \cite{Moreland:2014oya, Moreland:2017kdx}, $ {dS}/{dy} \propto {2 T_A T_B}{/(T_A + T_B)}$.
-The higher anisotropy and sharper gradients of these initial conditions produce large deflections due to flow.
+The higher anisotropy and sharper gradients of these initial conditions produce larger deflections due to flow.
 The medium evolution is treated identically.
 Following \cite{Greco:2003xt}, we presume that pions dominate the charged hadron distribution, thus we take the distribution of hadrons formed from the hybrid coalescence of a hard parton and a thermal parton to be

 where we have taken the same model form for the Wigner distribution of the pion as \cite{Greco:2003xt} (with the momentum width of the pion $\Delta_p = 0.24$ GeV, $V$ the volume of the QGP, and $g_{\pi}$ the formation probability).
-Our thermal parton distribution is a simple Boltzmann distribution with the appropriate boson or fermion statistics for the hard parton's color neutralizing counterpart, $dN_{hard}/dp_1d\phi_1 \propto 1 / (e^{E/T_{had}} \pm 1)$
+Our thermal parton distribution is a simple Boltzmann distribution in the center of mass rest frame of the fluid with the appropriate boson or fermion statistics for the hard parton's color neutralizing counterpart, $dN_{thermal}/dp_1d\phi_1 \propto 1 / (e^{E/T_{had}} \pm 1)$